 - Step 1: Select Destination

 - You can create a new database directly from this point.
-Simply give it a name and designate if it should be a Review or Prep database.
+Simply give it a name and designate if it should be a Discovery or Litigation database.

 - If transferring to an existing database, you will need to navigate to that destination to obtain the Exchange PIN under SETTINGS > Export/Exchange > Exchange PIN Settings